NATO Response Force

 - a command and control element: Operational command of the NRF alternates between Allied Joint Force Commands in Brunssum and Naples;

-- the Very High Readiness Joint Task Force (VJTF): This new NRF element – about 20,000 strong – includes a multinational land brigade of around 5,000 troops and air, maritime and SOF components.
-Leading elements will be ready to move within two to three days.
-France, Germany, Italy, Poland, Spain, Turkey and the United Kingdom will assume lead roles for the VJTF on a rotational basis in the coming years;
+- the Very High Readiness Joint Task Force (VJTF): This NRF element – about 20,000 strong – includes a multinational land brigade of around 5,000 troops and air, maritime and SOF components.
+Leading elements are ready to move within two to three days.
+Allies assume the lead role for the VJTF on a rotational basis;

 - the Initial Follow-On Forces Group (IFFG): These are high-readiness forces that can deploy quickly following the VJTF, in response to a crisis.
 They are made up of two multinational brigades;

 - a maritime component : it is based on the Standing NATO Maritime Groups (SNMGs) and the Standing NATO Mine Countermeasures Groups (SNMCMGs);

 - a chemical, biological, radiological and nuclear (CBRN) defence task force.

 Before use, the NRF will be tailored (adjusted in size and capability) to match the demands of any specific operation to which it is committed.

 The VJTF and Initial Follow-on Forces are based in their home countries, but are able to deploy to wherever they are needed for exercises or crisis response.
 The VJTF participated in its first deployment exercise in Poland in June 2015 and is regularly tested during exercises on its ability to deploy and respond to any arising crisis.